0NotAvailable/Vex_IQ/README.md

 # Vex_IQ
 This is a premade function library for anyone who wants to use it.
-How to use it is below:
+How to use it is below:\n

 goL90(): turns left 90 degrees